-We provide a 3 bin system on an alternate weekly collection: Green bin one week, the blue and brown the next.
-Use the postcode search to find your bin collection day.
+For the majority of households we provide a 3 bin and a blue bag system collected on an alternate weekly collection: Green bin one week, the blue bin and bag and brown bin the next.

-If your wheeled bins are too heavy to be handled safely, or contain the incorrect type of materials, they will not be emptied.
+- If your wheeled bins or blue bag are too heavy to be handled safely, or contain the incorrect type of materials, they will not be emptied.
 If this happens you will be notified of the reason for the non-collection.

 - Textiles and Clothing Collections